-- (1) Council Briefings may be held to provide Council Members with the opportunity to ask questions and clarify issues relevant to the agenda items due to be presented to the following Ordinary Council Meeting. - (2) Clause 2.17 of these Meeting Procedures shall apply to Council Briefings. - (3) Clause 2.19 of these Meeting Procedures shall apply to Council Briefings, but questions shall only relate directly to items listed on the agenda. - (4) Council may prescribe procedures for the management of Council Briefings.
+- (1) Council Briefings may be held to provide Elected Members and the members of the public with the opportunity to ask questions and for Elected Members to clarify issues relevant to the specific agenda items due to be presented to the following Ordinary Council Meeting. - (2) Clauses 2.17 and 2.19 of these Meeting Procedures shall apply to Council Briefings. - (3) Council may prescribe procedures for the management of Council Briefings.